Some nice figures there. Clear doing even better than expected.

 edge-default lts-custom lts-preempt rt-default rt-preempt_rt

-partition has limited space.
+The /boot partition has limited space.
 So, no reason to install many XanMod kernels.
 Build the one you want and enjoy the XanMod kernel.
 If later changing your mind, remember to manage and uninstall unused XanMod kernels.
-Do not fill up your /boot
+Do not fill up your /boot partition.

 I finished the project and made a new thread for announcement.